-This boarded-up farmhouse in the rural Colleton County town of Williams was built by Colonel George Warren in 1842.
-The town initially was called Buck Head.
-Yet by the end of the nineteenth century it became known as Williams for Tom Williams, Colonel Warren’s brother-in-law, who donated land for a church and became the town’s first Post Master in 1895.
+This abandoned farmhouse in the rural Colleton County town of Williams was built by Colonel George Warren in 1842.
+The town was known initially as Buck Head, but by the end of the nineteenth century, it was called Williams for Tom Williams, Colonel Warren’s brother-in-law, who donated land for a church and served as the town’s first postmaster in 1895.

 A descendant of Colonel Warren, J.L.B.
-Warren, was once the editor of the local newspaper, The Press and Standard.
-He published a book on nearby Walterboro in 1939 titled, Little Pieces on Doings in the Nineties, With Peeps into the More Remote Past.
+Warren, was the editor of the local newspaper, The Press and Standard.
+He also published a book on nearby Walterboro in 1939 entitled Little Pieces on Doings in the Nineties, With Peeps into the More Remote Past.

 Reflections on Warren Farm

-Brandon Coffey says “The first time I ever came across this magnificent house I had been traveling a new route between St. George and the Donnelly WMA.
+Photographer Brandon Coffey says, “The first time I ever came across this magnificent house I had been traveling a new route between St. George and the Donnelly WMA.
 I had spent the day shooting wildlife and was starting to feel tired as the sun was setting.
 Driving along that old country road I happened to glance left just as the sun was setting and making the old worn windows of this farmhouse glow as if it were alive.
-Immediately I slammed on brakes and flipped around, i had to shoot this house!
+Immediately I slammed on brakes and flipped around – I had to shoot this house!
 The way the sun filled the home filled it with an energy that was exciting to see.
 Ever since that chance encounter this has been a favorite spot of mine to revisit from time to time.”